 Clear, smooth and youthful-looking skin is an understandable and relatable cosmetic goal for men and women across the map, but as time moves on and the natural aging process takes over, it can be more difficult to attain this standard in the long-term.
 While it may be easy to point to exterior factors such as sun damage as a primary culprit in skin looking less than its best, sometimes the true problem lies well below the surface.

 The development and sudden appearance of spider veins on hands is a common complaint amongst individuals struggling to maintain healthy and smooth skin as they age.
 While the evidence of spider veins is very much at the surface of the skin, the cause often sits beyond what the naked eye can see.
-There are a variety of factors that are linked with the development of spider veins, but venous insufficiency is often a big one, and understanding what’s happening within the greater network of veins is a good route to understanding what techniques are best suited to eliminating spider veins at the source.
+There are a variety of factors that are linked with the development of spider veins, but venous insufficiency is often a big one, and understanding what’s happening within the greater network of veins is a good route to understanding why ultrasound guided sclerotherapy might be best suited to eliminating spider veins at the source.

 What Causes Spider Veins?